MohaSaid/mohasaid.github.io/about.md

 in my free time I try to learn something or contribute to open source.

 I also like to travel in order to learn about new cultures and traditions.
 In my free time, I like to do sports and go to the gym.
-I love spending time with my friends and whenever I can, I try to go to the beach, go to the cinema, read books and attend hackathons or meetups!
+I love spending time with my friends and whenever I can, I try to go to the beach, to the cinema, read books and attend hackathons or meetups!

 If I had to summarize my interests in computer science I think the keywords that I would say would be: